srozum/film_camera_tester/README.md

   - Accuracy may vary during real life measurements with different light sources and cameras.

-List of implemented measuring Modes and
+List of implemented Modes and Operation Manual

 ### Features in development